pe-matsushita/lootbridge-utilities/README.md

 /*
 - @param `user` The ethereum address that will receive the borrowed amount
 - @param `reserve` The ethereum address of the reserve asset
-- @param `amount` The amount to be borrowed, in human readable units (e.g. 2.5 ETH)
+- @param `amount` The amount to be borrowed, in human readable units (e.g. 2.5 BNB)
 - @param `interestRateMode`//Whether the borrow will incur a stable (InterestRate.Stable) or variable (InterestRate.Variable) interest rate
 - @param @optional `debtTokenAddress` The ethereum address of the debt token of the asset you want to borrow.
-Only needed if the reserve is ETH mock address
+Only needed if the reserve is BNB mock address
 - @param @optional `onBehalfOf` The ethereum address for which user is borrowing.
 It will default to the user address */ const txs: EthereumTransactionTypeExtended[] = await lendingPool.borrow({